Saich6/Excelerate-Hackathon-Planner/README.md

-# Excelerate-Hackathon-Planner
-Project planning tools and documentation for a global hackathon.
-Project charter, budget, planning and presentation for Excelerate's global hackathon initiative.

 # 📢 Excelerate Hackathon Planner

 A comprehensive project plan for organizing a global hackathon, designed by my Team as part of Excelerate's innovation initiative.